Napa Valley has their wine. Louisville their bourbon. But Wyoming? Well, Wyoming has whiskey.

 “It’s a great time to be a whiskey drinker, and especially a bourbon drinker,” DeFazio said.
 “Bourbon has much more depth of character than vodka and other white spirits and there is a lot to choose from besides the traditional brands.
 Experiment and ask questions about new products and you’ll learn a lot about the industry.”

 If there’s one thing outdoor adventurers, cowboys and foodies in Wyoming can all get excited about, it’s the state’s superb whiskey.
 We’ll drink to that.
 Looking for more information about Wyoming?
-Order our free Travelers Journal or sign up for our monthly e-newsletters to learn how to best explore the Cowboy State.
+Order our Free Wyoming Travel Guide or sign up for our monthly newsletters to learn how to best explore the Cowboy State.